pol690/Disaster-Response-Pipeline-Project/README.md

 #### Run.py : Flask Web App

 Actions: display the visualization (the app accept messages from users and returns classification results for 36 categories of disaster events).

+#### Limitations and possible improvement

+The used datasets are very unbalanced, with very few positive examples for some message categories.
+This results in a low recall rate despite having high accuracy.

+This app must not be used for actual pridiction unless more data is collected.

+#### Screenshots

+#### Licensing and Acknowledgements

+This app was developed as part of the Udacity Data Scientist Nanodegree.